nosqlbench/nosqlbench/driver-cqld4/src/main/resources/cqld4.md

     code base.
 This is for dynamic codec loading with user-provided codecs mapped via the internal UDT APIs.
     default: false
-- **secureconnectbundle** - used to connect to CaaS, accepts a path to the secure connect bundle that is downloaded from the CaaS UI.
-    Examples:
-    - `secureconnectbundle=/tmp/secure-connect-my_db.zip`
-    - `secureconnectbundle="/home/automaton/secure-connect-my_db.zip"`
 - **insights** - Set to false to disable the driver from sending insights monitoring information
     - `insights=false`
 - **tickduration** - sets the tickDuration (milliseconds) of HashedWheelTimer of the